pglen/pywebserv/README.md

   See index.html for examples.

-    Files:
-        _global for url to function mapping
-        _content for stuff
-        _globals for static stuff and { var }  definitions

    Directories:
-        projects for application projects
+      *  /content/proj*      for applications / projects
-        siteicons for icons
+      *  /content/siteicons/ for icons
-        media for image content
+      *  /content/media/     for image content
+      *  /content/static/    for static (non changing) content

- Flow of presenting:
+### Flow of presenting the pages:

     url lookup in main ->
         if entry present